Ways to work with Databricks

 Combining the two ways of working with Databricks

-1. You first register a Databricks data source via the Databricks JDBC connector.
+1. Register a Databricks data source via the Databricks JDBC connector.

-2. If you then integrate Databricks Unity Catalog, the integration, using the same System asset:
+2. If you then integrate Databricks Unity Catalog using the same System asset, the integration:

 • Skips the assets that have been registered via JDBC.